wp-plugins/content-protector/readme.txt

 * Palettes on Settings color controls are now loaded from colors read from the active Theme's stylesheet.
 This should help in choosing colors that fit in with the active Theme.
 * Spinner image now preloaded
-* Some language stings changed
+* Some language strings changed

 = 1.1 =
 * AJAX loading message now customizable